-During the year ended December 31, 2020, our Board of Directors met five times.
+During the year ended December 31, 2021, our Board of Directors met five times.
 Each member of the Board of Directors attended at least 75 percent of the meetings of our Board of Directors and the meetings of any of our Board Committees on which each member of the Board of Directors served that were held during the term of each such director.
-Our Board of Directors also acted by way of unanimous written consent once during the year ended December 31, 2020.
-In addition, the Board of Directors met once without management present in executive session.
+In addition, the Board of Directors meet in regularly scheduled executive sessions without management present.
+Our Board of Directors also acted by way of unanimous written consent during the year ended December 31, 2021.

 Although we do not have a formal policy regarding attendance by members of our Board of Directors at our Annual Meeting of Stockholders, we encourage our directors to attend.
-We anticipate that at least a majority of our Board of Directors will attend the Annual Meeting.
+Last year, all of our Directors attended our Annual Meeting of Stockholders, and we anticipate that at least a majority of our Board of Directors will attend the Annual Meeting this year.

-Committees of the Board of Directors and Related Matters
+Committees of the Board of Directors

-During fiscal year 2020, our Board of Directors had four standing Board Committees: the Compensation Committee, the Audit Committee, the Nominating and Corporate Governance Committee and the Quality Assurance and Compliance Committee.
+During fiscal year 2021, our Board of Directors had four standing Board Committees: the Compensation Committee, the Audit Committee, the Nominating and Corporate Governance Committee and the Quality Assurance and Compliance Committee.
 The Board of Directors, upon the recommendation of the Nominating and Corporate Governance Committee, makes Board Committee and committee chair assignments annually at its meeting immediately following the annual meeting of stockholders, although further changes to committee assignments are made from time to time as deemed appropriate by the Board of Directors.
-Each of the Board Committees operate pursuant to written charters, copies of which are available on our website at https://investor.pennantgroup.com/corporate-governance/governance-overview.
+Each of the Board Committees operate pursuant to written charters, copies of which are available on our website at https://investor.pennantgroup.com/corporate-governance-overview.